One of American Electric Power's best-known symbols of environmental stewardship is the company's

 Poston Plant Lands

 The Poston Plant Lands is a 2, 300 acre public hunting area which lies in the Northwestern portion of Athens County near Athens, Ohio.
 The area is situated in the hilly unglaciated Allegheny Plateau and consists primarily of rounded ridges, steep slopes and narrow ravines.
 This area has no lakes or ponds for fishing.
-No Camping Recreational-User’s permit required.
+No overnight camping in this area.
+A recreational user permit required.

 Gavin Wildlife Area

 The Gavin Wildlife Area is a 6,885 acre public hunting and fishing area located in Gallia and Meigs counties near Rutland, Ohio.
 The area is mostly set up for hunting although they are some small ponds and streams.
-No Camping-Recreational-User's permit required.
+No overnight camping in this area.
+A recreational user permit required.

 Lewis County Wildlife Management Area

 The Lewis County WMA is a 1,161 acre is a public hunting and fishing area is located in the Northeastern part of Kentucky between Garrison and Southshore.
 The area consists of leased crop ground, forest and shrub-land while numerous swales and low areas provide wetlands for wildlife.
 The Ohio River borders the area to the north.
 The area is a partnership with AEP and the Kentucky Department of Fish and Wildlife.
 It is also known for being the home of Kentucky’s record typical deer and also leads the state in the number of Boone and Crockett deer produced in modern times.
 No camping.